clojure-grimoire/grimoire/resources/1.6.0/clojure.core/macroexpand-1/docstring.md

-If form represents a macro form, returns its expansion,else returns form.
+If form represents a macro form, returns its expansion, else returns form.